Prashant-17-11/CopyCat/README.md

 Navigate back to CopyCat.js and update the values for input's value and onChange attributes.

+## Task 10

+Still working in <b>CopyCat.js</b>, add a p element after the img element in the JSX.

+Inside of the p tags, write a conditional to check the value of copying and decide whether or not to display value here.
+If copying evaluates to true, value should show up.
+If copying evaluates to false, value should NOT show up.

+When you're done, save your code.
+Type into the text box and see if anything happens.
+Click on the cat to toggl whether or not it's copying you!

 ###

 # Getting Started with Create React App